Sweet and crunchy with a delicious nutty dressing, this Winter Slaw is a great addition to your table throughout the colder months.

 But it really comes into its own for all the big festivities of late Autumn and Winter.

 A big dish of my Winter Slaw is a great addition to your table for a Bonfire Night party, or to go with leftovers from Thanksgiving or Christmas.
 You could also make it to go with a buffet on New Year’s Eve.
 You’ll find it easier to make if you use a food processor.

 For these photos, I used the Panasonic MK-F800 and it made light work of all the chopping and grating.
 If you don’t have a food processor, you can still make it by hand.
 Try to chop the cabbage as finely and evenly as you can.

 Click here to check current pricing for the Panasonic MK-5800 on Amazon*

 This recipe makes a great big bowlful of slaw, so halve the quantities if you’re not feeding a crowd!
-Feel free to switch things up to suit your preferences.
-As long as you have the cabbage base then any crunchy veg can be added to this slaw – as a suggestion you could try fennel, celeriac or radishes.
+And feel free to switch things up to suit your preferences.
+As long as you have the cabbage base then any crunchy veg can be added to this slaw, you might like to try fennel, celeriac or radishes.